ammarzeyad/Read01/read05.md

 # 5 .
 String operators :
 In addition to the comparison operators, which can be used on string values, the concatenation operator (+) concatenates two string values together, returning another string that is the union of the two operand strings.

+# 6. Loops :
+ are used in JavaScript to perform repeated tasks based on a condition.
+Conditions typically return true or false when analysed.
+A loop will continue running until the defined condition returns false

+ # -  while loop
+The while loop starts by evaluating the condition.
+If the condition is true, the statement(s) is/are executed.
+If the condition is false, the statement(s) is/are not executed.
+After that, while loop ends.

+Here is the syntax for while loop:

+Syntax:
+while (condition)

+{

+  statement(s);

+}

+# - Do-while loop
+The do...while loop is closely related to while loop.
+In the do while loop, the condition is checked at the end of the loop.

+Here is the syntax for do...while loop:

+Syntax:
+ do {

+   *Statement(s);*

+} while (*condition*);

+# - for-in loop
+The for...in statement iterates over the enumerable properties of an object, in arbitrary order.
+For each distinct property, statements can be executed.

+for (variable in object) {
+...
+}
 ---